 A Career Fair provides a student with an opportunity to learn more about particular employers, show interest in potential jobs, and create a connection with recruiters while branding themselves with a variety of organizations.

 A Career Fair is different from a job fair in that not all employers have employment opportunities.
 A Career Fair is an opportunity for an employer to brand their organization on campus and educate potential applicants on career paths, their hiring processes, etc.

 Researching a company will help you ask relevant questions to employers.
-There are several resources provided by Career Services that will help you research the employers attending.
+There are several resources provided by Career Design that will help you research the employers attending.
 Take these steps to gain a comprehensive look at the companies:

 - Research the companies and visit their websites to learn more about their products, services and employment opportunities for college students.

 Choose five companies that you are very interested in learning more about and then select 5 additional companies you would also like to speak to at the fair.
 Plan to visit your lower priority companies first so you can practice your approach.
 Then proceed to your “top priority” companies when you’re ready.